 The following example brings the underlying principles to light.
-Picture in your mind’s eye the last real argument you were in; you’re angry, viscerally defending your point of view, voice raised.
+Picture in your mind’s eye the last real argument you were in… You’re angry, viscerally defending your point of view, voice raised.
 The argument concludes and you storm out, furious.
-Less than 10 minutes later as you begin to relax and are occupied with an unrelated task, what undoubtedly happens every single time?
+Less than 10 minutes later, as you begin to relax and are occupied with an unrelated task, what undoubtedly happens every single time?
 It comes to you.
 That “killer one liner” you’d wished you thought of DURING the argument.
-If only it had better timing… it was the perfect comeback that would have completely destroyed your opponent’s point of view.
-Why does this happen, nearly every single time?
+If only it had better timing–it was the perfect comeback that would have completely destroyed your opponent’s point of view.

-For those of you said falling asleep or waking up is when you have your best ideas, this is the brain state I call “Thoughtful Theta.”
+For those of you who say falling asleep or waking up is when you have your best ideas, this is the brain state I call “Thoughtful Theta.”
 It’s the stage just as you are nodding off but not yet in a deep sleep, or you are coming out of a deep sleep back into some level of consciousness.

-Another Thoughtful Theta was Salvador Dali, who would purposely fall asleep while resting quite deliberately against his easel.
-As he fell asleep he would fall over thus waking himself up, at which time he would immediately begin to sketch what ever he’d begun dreaming, resulting in a style of painting that made him one of the most creative artists of his generation.
+Another Thoughtful Theta was Salvador Dalí, who would purposely fall asleep while resting quite deliberately against his easel.
+As he fell asleep, he would fall over thus waking himself up, at which time he would immediately begin to sketch whatever he’d begun dreaming, resulting in a style of painting that made him one of the most creative artists of his generation.